flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

 ## Project structure

 First of all, where should we put the changes?
-In versions of Flyway up to 7.10, we would make changes to the Flyway core.
+In versions of Flyway prior to 7.10.0, we would make changes to the Flyway core.
 However, we've more recently separated out database-specific code into separate modules, and in particular, community contributions should go into `flyway-community-db-support`.
 This means there won't be any changes affecting critical areas of the product code for existing users.